MantavyaA/Sorting_in_cpp/README.md

 4. **Merge Sort**
    - Guarantees **O(n log n)** performance regardless of input.
    - Stable and well-suited for cases where element order matters or when sorting linked lists.

-### Final Remark
-The choice of sorting algorithm depends on the dataset size, stability requirements, and memory constraints.
-- For **small datasets**, simpler algorithms may suffice.
-- For **large datasets**, Merge Sort or Quick Sort is preferable.